Skip to main content

 Gabriele Bartolini

 Navigating the uncharted waters of PostgreSQL within Kubernetes using open-source technologies, I bring a wealth of expertise to the table as a KubeCon speaker, Data on Kubernetes Community Ambassador, maintainer of the CloudNativePG Operator, and author of Postgres books.
 My passions are DevOps, High Availability, Disaster Recovery, Very Large Databases (VLDB) and data warehousing with PostgreSQL.
-I’m VP of CloudNative at EDB.
+I’m VP, Chief Architect of Kubernetes at EDB.
 Opinions are my own.

 Recent